dnordfors/archetypes/README.md

 !['Archetypes'](images/four_jobs.png)

-'Brainy'jobs pay, on averagem, better than jobs that are about being strong or quick.
+'Brainy'jobs pay, on average, better than jobs that are mainly about being strong or quick.

 !['Archetypes'](images/four_archetypes_wages.png)

 The 'handy' archetype is not included, because all jobs are less than 50% 'handy'.
 In the O*Net database, there are two broad 'handy' occupations that reach the mark: silver smiths and tailors, but apparently there are too few of them in the California statistics to be visible in the plot.

-This is just one example; the opportunity to design statistics are endless and they will automatically adapt to the choice of arhetypes.
+This is just one example; the opportunity to design statistics are endless and they will automatically adapt to the choice of archetypes.

 ## USING ARCHETYPES FOR MAKING PREDICTIONS